sakshamtalwarr/WeatherWise-NSAC25/README.md

 To get a local copy up and running, follow these simple steps.

 Prerequisites
+You need to have the following installed on your system:

 Node.js & npm: https://nodejs.org/

 Python & pip: https://www.python.org/